The open, vendor-neutral AI maturity score.

 The constraint rule

-Your AIP is the minimum of your three vector levels.
-An organization Calibrated on People but Perceiving on Regulation has an AIP of Perceiving.
+Your AI Posture is the minimum of your three vector levels.
+An organization Calibrating on People but Perceiving on Regulation has an AI Posture of Perceiving.
 This is structural, not a scoring convenience.

 The five-level maturity model